-- The Rev. Dr. Vernon Howard, St. Mark Union Church senior paster and Southern Christian Leadership Conference of Greater Kansas City president
+- The Rev. Dr. Vernon Howard, St. Mark Union Church senior pastor and Southern Christian Leadership Conference of Greater Kansas City president

 - Ken Bacchus, Kansas City Urban Summit president and former Kansas City councilman

-- The Rev. Sam Mann, St. Mark Union Church paster emeritus
+- The Rev. Sam Mann, St. Mark Union Church pastor emeritus

 The March & Rally for Peace will begin at 5:30 p.m., Friday, April 6, at Victorious Life Church, 3400 Paseo, Kansas City, Missouri 64109.
 The rally begins at 7 p.m. at Morning Star Baptist Church, 2411 E. 27th St., Kansas City, Missouri 64127.
 For more information, visit SCLCGKC.org.